Contact Consumer Protection

 A supplier tells the consumer that a bed will last for 10 years.
 If the bed only lasts for six years, the consumer will be entitled to a remedy.

 As a retailer or manufacturer, you may provide promises to consumers about what you will do if something goes wrong with a good or service.
 These promises are often referred to as voluntary warranties.
 Under the Australian Consumer Law (ACL), these are called ‘warranties against defects’.

 A warranty against defects is an undertaking made at, or around, the time the goods or services are supplied.
 This promise is over and above the protections you have to provide to a consumer by law.

-Examples of 'warranty against defects' include, as a business you will:
+Examples of warranty against defects include, as a business you will:

 It is important to remember a warranty against defects is provided in addition to consumer guarantees and does not limit or replace them.
-As an example, under the consumer guarantees provisions you also have an obligation to address product failures.
+As an example, under the consumer guarantees provisions you also have an obligation to address product or service failures.
 You cannot avoid or ignore your obligations by referring consumers back to the manufacturer.